Aider-AI/aider/website/docs/troubleshooting/edit-errors.md

 ## Reduce distractions

-Many models now have very large context windows, but filling them with irrelevant code often cofuses the model.
+Many LLM now have very large context windows, but filling them with irrelevant code often cofuses the model.